 Repurposed Drawer Jewelry Organizer

 The small white dish pieces were found at a bargain store.
-I bought a bunch of them, and I’ve been waiting for just the right purpose for them.
+I bought a bunch of them, and I’ve been waiting for just the right purpose.
 They are perfect for earrings and bracelets!

-I chose to orient my repurposed drawer jewelry organizer in a horizontal position.
-If you have long necklaces, you may want to use your drawer in a vertical position.
+I chose to orient my repurposed drawer jewelry organizer horizontally.
+If you have long necklaces, you may want to use your drawer vertically.

 Please share and save on Pinterest!

-If you make your own repurposed drawer jewelry organizer, you could add fancier hooks, put hooks on the side, either inside or outside.
+If you make your own repurposed drawer jewelry organizer, you could add fancier hooks or put hooks on the side, either inside or outside.
 That’s the beauty of making your own projects.
-YOU get to add what you want.
-I’m just hear to get you started!
+You get to add what you want.
+I’m just here to get you started!

 Photo collage inside would be cute too!